dconnet/AgilityBook/AgilityBook/src/LibArchive/Readme.txt

 The files in the zlib folder have been reduced to the minimum set.
+- *.c *.h

 In addition, the files from <zlib>contrib/minizip/ have been copied in here.
+- ioapi.* iowin32.* unzip.* zip.*

 Source files are unmodified.